-Wife, husband, parent, child, grandparent – if someone in your family has been diagnosed with a mental illness, you are probably feeling a mixture of emotions.
-Concern, compassion, anger, frustration, relief, anxiety, sadness, love, guilt…any and all of these emotions are understandable and normal.
-What can you do to help your family member, and just as important –what can you do to help yourself?
+When someone you love has been diagnosed with a mental illness, you feel a mixture of emotions.
+Concern, compassion, disbelief, anger, relief, anxiety, grief, love, guilt…any and all of these emotions are understandable and normal.

 Who is taking care of you?

 When a loved one experiences a mental illness, their care and support can take a lot of time and energy.
 But your own needs are just as important, too.
 If you aren’t well, it’s harder to help someone else regain wellness.
 Here are some tips to think about:

 1. Accept your own feelings and know that you are not alone

 It is natural to feel many different emotions when a loved one is diagnosed with a mental illness.
 Other people experience the same challenges and complicated mix of emotions, just like you.
 Let yourself feel whatever you need to feel.

 Take time to learn more about mental illnesses.
 This will give you a better understanding of your loved one’s experiences and help you see what they may be going through.
 You can find reliable information online, through provincial or territorial health services, and through community organizations.